ABC Organic Gardener Magazine latest issue magazine cover.

 Growing vs foraging

 As an urban gardener, it’s more convenient to grow at home than forage in the bush.
-Buying a labelled plant means it has been identified, so is less risky than finding plants in the bush.
+When you buy a labelled plant, it’s already identified, making it less risky than finding plants in the bush.
 I don’t like to forage too much, preferring to leave the food for native creatures.
 If I do, my favourite places to forage in Melbourne are community food forest gardens and verges, where I find lilly pillies, coastal wattle seeds and coastal saltbush.

 For information on drying and grinding your own herbs, see organicgardener.com.au/blogs/how-dry-herbs.

-You’ll find Karen’s full feature on growing edible natives in our Early Autumn 2023 issue (OG 139)!
+Karen’s full feature on growing edible natives appeared in our Early Autumn 2023 issue (OG 139).
+You can get more organic growing and living ideas by getting our latest issue here.

 OG 139 cover